Corners over quasirandom groups: Main result

+The problem of finding arithmetic progressions, and later more general configurations, in dense subsets of amenable groups has been transferred to ergodic theory by Furstenberg, who reformulated Szemer\'edi's theorem as a multiple recurrence theorem and gave it a new proof \cite{MR0498471}.
+An important special case of the multiple recurrence theorem occurs for weakly mixing actions, when its conclusion can be strengthened to the extent that corners with almost every possible side length can be found.

-According to Gowers \cite{MR2410393}, a group is called \emph{$D$-quasirandom} if it has no non-trivial unitary representation of dimension less than $D$.
-This is a quantitative version of weak mixing (a group is weakly mixing if it has no non-trivial unitary representation of any finite dimension).
-In weakly mixing situations many combinatorial results can be strengthened substantially, see e.g.\ \cite{MR3177376}.
-In this article we prove a quasirandom version of the following natural extension of the multidimensional Szemer\'edi theorem to arbitrary finite groups. \begin{theorem}[{\cite[Theorem 11]{MR3177376}}] Let $\delta>0$ and $k\in\N$.
-Then there exist $\epsilon>0$ and $N\in\N$ such that for every finite group $G$ with $|G|>N$ every subset $A\subset G^{k}$ with $|A|>\delta |G|^{k}$ contains at least $\epsilon |G|^{k+1}$ configurations of the form
+A (necessarily infinite) group is called \emph{weakly mixing} if it has no non-trivial finite-dimensional unitary representations.
+For such groups many combinatorial results can be strengthened substantially, see e.g.\ \cite{MR3177376}.
+A quantitative notion of weak mixing has been introduced by Gowers \cite{MR2410393}.
+A group is called \emph{$D$-quasirandom} if it has no non-trivial unitary representation of dimension less than $D$.
+Our result tells that in dense subsets over quasirandom groups one can find corners of almost every side length. \begin{theorem} Let $\delta>0$ and $k\in\N$.
+Then for every finite $D$-quasirandom group $G$ and every subset $A\subset G^{k}$ with $\card{A}>\delta \card{G}^{k}$ we have